 Never have I seen a female head coach.
 Frankly, female head coaches of women’s teams are still an anomaly and something that is still applauded.

 Are women able to coach a men’s soccer team?

-Women are 100% capable of coaching men’s teams, but they still face societal stereotypes, lack of opportunities, and internal battles when trying to coach men’s teams.
+Women are 100% capable of coaching men’s teams, but they still face societal stereotypes, a lack of opportunities, and internal battles when trying to coach them.

-You may be surprised to find out that while women face many obstacles in coaching, they not only can coach men’s teams but they should.
+You may be surprised to find out that while women face many obstacles in coaching, they cannot only coach men’s teams but also should.

 Are women allowed to coach men’s soccer?

 Women are allowed to coach boys’ and men’s soccer teams.
 There is no restriction regarding the gender of coaches for soccer teams at any level.